Breathing

 So.
 I, on my rusk diet, did not not need to chew very much.
 But chewing is necessary to the firming of the jaw muscles and the expansion of the jaw bones to accommodate the growing collection of teeth.

-Dr Tony Mew (on the Web) today discourages Orthodontics (making space for and straightening teeth), suggesting, instead, that children, and people of all ages, chew and mew to keep their jaw and tongue muscles healthy, and expand the jaw-bones to accommodate all the natural teeth.
+Dr Tony Mew (on the Web) today discourages Orthodontics (making space for and straightening teeth), suggesting, instead, that children, and people of all ages, chew and mew to keep their jaw and tongue muscles healthy, and, by these exercises, expand the jaw-bones to accommodate all the natural teeth.

 Since we eat a lot of soft foods and do not eat enough tough, chewy stuff, we should practice moving our jaws as if chewing (but not clench our teeth) and/ or "tongue-chew" chewing gum (i.e. put the chewing gum on top of our tongue and chew it by pressing it, with the tongue, against the upper palate).